Zhredder/GeoImageExplorer/README.md

 ### Technology Stack

-  This android app was built in java.
-It uses the API:
+  Built on the Android platform using Java.
+We integrated the following APIs:
   - OpenWeather (for the weather information) - https://openweathermap.org/
   - Windy (for the webcam) - https://api.windy.com/

 ### Getting Started

-For installation, simply clone the repository, basically download it.
+For installation, simply clone or download the repository.
 You will need software that can run these android apps.
 Android Studio is recommended.
 You can also use alternative android simulators, like Bluestacks.

 To run the app using Android Studio, follow these steps: